unofficial-rev-port/REVHubInterface/README.md

 ## Installing the software

 Start by downloading the latest version of the software from [the Releases page](https://github.com/unofficial-rev-port/REVHubInterface/releases).
-An `.exe` is provided for Windows systems, a Flatpak for Linux systems (soon to be published on Flathub), and a `.DMG` for macOS.
+An `.exe` is provided for Windows systems, a Flatpak and binary for Linux systems, and a `.DMG` for macOS.
+Linux users can also download from Flathub [here](https://flathub.org/apps/org.unofficialrevport.REVHubInterface) or wherever you get your Flatpak apps.
 Alternately, you can download it from PyPi:

 1. Install Python 3